 Fort Sanders Regional is fortunate to have a family of volunteers possessing a wide range of talents and experience.
 Whether they are greeting visitors, escorting patients, comforting a family in time of need or helping in the gift shop, our volunteers are known for their devotion to others.
 Since 1955, the Fort Sanders Volunteer Auxiliary has provided a smiling face, a caring ear, and a heartfelt hug to thousands of patients and visitors.
 But the Auxiliary also provides monetary support for many hospital departments and patients through annual sales and fundraising initiatives.

-According to Paula Minhinnett, Volunteer Coordinator, the contributions of the Auxiliary are tremendous.
-“In the past 56 years – since records have been kept – members of the Fort Sanders Auxiliary have donated over one million hours of service, totaling a value of over $12,000,000 in time and energy on the hospital’s behalf,” says Minhinnett.
-“And fundraising efforts consistently add tens of thousands of dollars each year which helps departments in our facility purchase much needed equipment or services.”
+Members of the Fort Sanders Auxiliary have donated over one million hours of service, totaling a value of over $12,000,000 in time and energy on the hospital’s behalf.
+Fundraising efforts consistently add tens of thousands of dollars each year, which help departments in our facility purchase much needed equipment or services.

-For more information about volunteer opportunities at Fort Sanders Regional, contact the Fort Sanders Volunteer Auxiliary at (865) 541-1249.
+For more information about volunteer opportunities at Fort Sanders Regional, contact the Fort Sanders Volunteer Auxiliary at (865) 541-1249 or apply online.

 A Variety of Volunteer Programs at Fort Sanders

 Whether your passion is music, ministry or animals, Fort Sanders Regional offers several excellent volunteer programs:

 Heartstrings: A musical group that entertains patients and visitors each month.

 - Fellowship Center: Volunteers who assist those staying in Fort Sanders’ hospitality house for the families of patients from outside the region.